-The major additions this year included seven buses and the completion of the shop/garage building.
+The major additions this year included eight hybrid buses and the Alexandria and Long Prairie garage buildings.
 Additional information on capital assets can be found in Note 2.D. to the financial statements.

 CONTACTING RAINBOW RIDER'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our citizens, customers, and creditors with a general overview of Rainbow Rider's finances and to show the Board's accountability for the money it receives.
 If you have questions about this report or need additional financial information, contact the Transit Director, Harold Jennissen, 249 Poplar Avenue, Lowry, Minnesota 56349.